Timberborn-Modding-Central/MoreLanguages/ThunderStore/README.md

 - Türkçe (Turkish)

 ## Creating a custom language pack
 Want to make a new language for yourself?
 No biggy it's very simple!
-Just copy the files (xxXX.txt, xxXX_names.txt) from an existing language pack and start translating.
+Just copy the files (enUS.txt, enUS_names.txt) from `defaultlang` to `lang`
 A row goes as following: ID,Text,Comment.
 - **ID:** The key the game uses to pick a translation
 - **Text:** The text that will show in the game